A Tragic Disappearance

 Below: Calvert Vaux Park (the former Dreier-Offerman Park) has greatly improved since the 1960s when it was essentially an undeveloped mess, linked by a pedestrian bridge.
 Picture courtesy the New York City Parks Archives

 It was once called Dreier-Offerman Park for the former home for unwed mothers which once sat here.
+(Today a children’s playground east of the park still bears that name.)
 It was changed to honor the architect in 1998 when it was radically re-landscaped and improved.
-Knowing that he died close to here, I kind of think being named after an unwed mother’s home is the less depressing name.

 Picture at top: A forlorn pier from 1890, located at West Brighton Beach, Brooklyn.